chadwcarlson/avocadocs/docs/content/en/security/gdpr.md

 ---
+title: "GDPR Overview Page"
-title: "GDPR"
+sidebarTitle: "GDPR"
 weight: 1
+toc: false
+description: |
-description: "Platform.sh has taken numerous steps to ensure GDPR compliance."
+  Platform.sh has taken numerous steps to ensure GDPR compliance.
 ---

 As part of our measures we have implemented the following: